 Microsoft Azure is a comprehensive collection of integrated cloud services deployed within Microsoft-managed datacenters.
 Integrating Azure with PagerDuty will allow you to receive alerts for platform-level metrics, Application Insights (for standard and custom metrics), Autoscale Notifications, Audit Log Events, and New Azure Alerts.

-- Select your app from the Integration Type menu and enter an Integration Name.
+- Select Microsoft Azure from the Integration Type menu.

 - Click the Add Service or Add Integration button to save your new integration.
 You will be redirected to the Integrations page for your service.